The Joint Committee for Traceability in Laboratory Medicine (JCTLM)

-The JCTLM is an international consortium that promotes the global standardization of clinical laboratory test results, and provides information on reference materials, reference measurement methods and services that are available from around the world.
+The JCTLM is an international consortium that promotes the global standardization of clinical laboratory test results and provides information on reference materials, reference measurement procedures, and services that are available from around the world.

-The aim of JCTLM is to support world-wide comparability, reliability and equivalence of measurement results in laboratory medicine, for the purpose of improving health care and facilitating national and international trade in in vitro diagnostic devices, by:
+The aim of JCTLM is to support worldwide equivalence and comparability of measurement results in laboratory medicine, for the purpose of improving health care, and facilitating national and international trade in in-vitro diagnostic (IVD) medical devices, by:

 - promoting the concept of traceability of measurement results to the Système International d'Unités (SI) or, where necessary, to other internationally agreed references;

-- evaluating reference materials, reference measurement procedures and reference measurement services for laboratory medicine with respect to conformity with appropriate international standards;
+- evaluating reference materials, reference measurement procedures and reference measurement services for laboratory medicine for conformity with appropriate international standards;

 - producing educational materials and activities promoting the value of traceability in laboratory medicine and raising awareness amongst stakeholders;

 - promoting close links between Reference Laboratories in Laboratory Medicine and National Metrology Institutes;

 - acilitating the identification and prioritization of measurands requiring international traceability and equivalence, and thereby encouraging appropriate organizations to accept responsibility for the development of suitable reference measurement procedures and certified reference materials;

 - encouraging the IVD industry to apply the agreed reference measurement systems;